 Whitening a matrix is a useful preprocessing step in data analysis.
 The goal is to transform matrix X into matrix Y such that Y has identity covariance matrix.
-This is straightforward enough but in case you are too lazy to write such a function here’s how you might do it:
+This is straightforward enough, but in case you are too lazy to write such a function here’s how you can do it in Matlab:

 function [X] = whiten(X,fudgefactor) X = bsxfun(@minus, X, mean(X)); A = X'*X; [V,D] = eig(A); X = X*V*diag(1./(diag(D)+fudgefactor).^(1/2))*V'; end